KishanKRavi/weather-app/README.md

+# Weather Info app
+this app provies us with some basic data of weather according to the location or places search.

+*** Used Tech's ***
+* ReactJS
+* JS
+* API (to gather weather information using weather API's)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.